nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * 2021.1: dependency updates
 * 2022.1: control types refactor

-Unless otherwise stated, this guide will assume latest backwards incompatible NVDA when giving code examples (as of August 2021, 2021.1 is assumed).
+Unless otherwise stated, this guide will assume latest backwards incompatible NVDA when giving code examples (as of May 2022, 2022.1 is assumed).
 Exceptions will be documented in appropriate places.

 ### A special note for scripters of other screen readers